 Students and residents qualify for a reduced payment plan of $25 per month until they’ve completed their schooling and/or training.

 Laurel Road doesn’t charge any origination fees or prepayment penalties.
+If you make a late payment, the fee is $35.

 How to Apply